-So I want you to write down 10 sure signs that someone needs you, and they need you specifically.
+I want you to write down 10 sure signs that someone needs you, and they need you specifically.

-5. Practise and pay attention.
+5. Practice and pay attention

-The other thing is that no great messaging was built on theory, no unique value proposition was built on theory.
+The other thing is that no great messaging was built on theory.
+No unique value proposition was built on theory.

 You may have ideas and theories in your head about what your messaging should be and what your unique value proposition is, but you won’t know whether it’s resonating with people and whether it works until you actually start using it and practice talking about your business through that lens.

-Practise and pay attention to the way that people respond to you talking about your business.
+Practice and pay attention to the way that people respond to you talking about your business.